Skip to main content

 codika whoami

-If you skip this step, Claude will automatically prompt you to authenticate when a command fails.
+If you skip this step, the agent will prompt you to authenticate the first time a command fails.

 What you can do